mcuringa/think-js/maps.md

 **Hashing**

 The order of the pairs may not be what was expected.
-Javascript  object don't guarantee the that keys are returned in the same order they're inserted (``Maps``'s do, however).
+Javascript objects don't guarantee the that keys are returned in the same order they're inserted (``Maps``'s do, however).
 Javascript uses complex algorithms, designed for very fast access, to determine where the key:value pairs are stored in a map.
 For our